KhronosGroup/Vulkan-Hpp/docs/Building.md

 ## Minimum requirements

-The generator requires a toolchain that supports C++20; the samples and tests may be compiled with C++11.
+The generator requires a toolchain that supports C++20; the samples and tests may be compiled using at least C++11 with higher versions enabling wider test coverage at up to C++23.
 The following compilers are known to work, and tested during releases:

 - Visual Studio ≥ 2015
 - GCC ≥ 4.8.2